Cloneeskimo/ambulare/README.md

 ### Overview

 Ambulare is a side-scrolling fantasy RPG.
-It runs in the JVM, and relies on LWJGL.
+It runs in the Java Virtual Machine, and is built using the Light-Weight Java Game Library (LWJGL).

 ### Building